bitcoin-unlimited/BUwiki/wally/faq.md

 ## How do I enter my identity information.
 Select the Identity icon at the bottom of Wally's home page.
 The **Identity** page will be displayed.
 A list of web sites that support the Identity feature is displayed.
 Select one of these web sites and a page showing a list of your identity information is displayed along with a switch for each item on the list.
 Items supported by the web site are in black, and identity items not supported are in grey.
 (Note to self: How does one populate the identity info.
 Has this been implemented yet?)
 Turn on the switch for any item that you wish to pass to the web site when logging in.
 (How does one get a URL onto the web site list?)

+## What Wally features can I control using the SETTINGS page?

+ 1. LOCAL CURRENCY.
+Select the gear icon at the top of Wally's home page to go to the settings page.
+The first line on the settings page allows you to select your preferred local currency.
+Use the pull down menu on the right to see the available local currencies, and select the currency of your choice.
+ 2. ACCOUNT BACKUP AND RESTORE SECRET PHRASE.
+The second section of the settings page requires your special attention.
+After setting up an account, you should immediately write down the account's secret phrase and store it in a safe place.
+This will allow you or anyone else to recover your funds if your wallet is lost or destroyed.
+Keep your secret phrase secret.

+  ***!!WARNING!!*   If the Wally app is accidentally deleted or your device goes bad, is destroyed, is lost, or is stolen, or if any other mishap occurs preventing you from accessing your wallet, you will lose your BCH unless you have written down and safely stored your account backup and restore secret phrase.**

+ 3. BCH NODE PREFERENCES
+ 4.
+ 5.